jboss-developer/jboss-picketlink-quickstarts/picketlink-authorization-idm-ldap/README.md

 2. Execute the following command:

         mvn -Dtest=LDAPServer test
-3. The prompt does not return, but you should see the following messages:
+3. The prompt does not return and you should see the following messages indicating the embedded LDAP server has started successfully:

         Running LDAPServer
         Starting Apache DS server